Sindahlof/git-tutorial/README.md

 This command is used to clean up commit history and make it eaiser to read for everybody and will also catch merging errors before pushing to the github repository.

     git blame
 >  `git blame` is way to essentially blame other people for the code they have written.
-This tool works simply by typing `git blame ./filename` and will show you line by line when and who made the given line in the document. this helps to find out from who and were a given part of the came from.
+This tool works simply by typing `git blame ./filename` and will show you line by line when and who made the given line in the document. this helps to find out from who and were a given part of the code came from.

 # Git ease of life